 - 1. The governance of the DNS should be appropriate and proportionate to the nature and needs of the DNS.
 Accordingly, the governance of the DNS should not outlast the useful life of the DNS.
 This result is more likely to be achieved if governance of the DNS is more responsive to popular demand for domain names and a coherent working DNS than to formal arrangements among states. - 2.
 Owing to the role of states in the management of country codes, the role of a central manager of the DNS, such as ICANN, is naturally larger in relation to generic TLDs than it is in relation to country codes. - 3.
 Those who wish to participate in the management of the DNS should contribute to the funding of it, possibly with some exception for non-profit entities. - 4.
 Businesses need a structure that resolves issues quickly.
-"Speed of resolution should not compromise other matters, such as fairness and due process.
-The legal systems that are implicitly blamed for being slow do so because they encompass those other concerns.
-It is unlikely that an ICANN that does encompass such concerns will be any better, or speedier, than existing legal systems."
 The future structure of ICANN or its successor should be tested against this criterion.
-"The concerns of business are not the only criteria the concerns of people do matter."
 This means that rules must specify voters, election procedures, and what constitutes a majority suitable to decide an issue.
 Consensus is not a sufficiently precise basis for action.
-The decisions of stakeholders should be capable of being enforced or supported by ICANN's Board."There's that ugly word "stakeholder" it contains within itself the seeds of eventual failure because the power to select who is and who is not a "stakeholder" is the power to pre-dictate the answer to many of the questions that will come before the organization."
+The decisions of stakeholders should be capable of being enforced or supported by ICANN's Board. - 5.
+Registrants of domain names have a greater claim on the attention of ICANN than end users who do not own domain names.
+The interests of domain name registrants and users are broad and varied.
+ICANN must provide a mechanism by which the interests of Registrants are actively taken into account. - 6.
+Internet Users who are not registrantsiii, being without a contractual link to ICANN, have interests that are distinct from those of governments.
+Internet users are affected by whether the symbols they type resolve to websites they seek.
+Some avenue of participation in DNS management, apart from registrars themselves, is desirable, and it is appropriate that they pay for this input in some measure.